-The first step is to use custom scan and choose files and locations you want to check.
+The first step is to use a custom scan and choose files and locations you want to check.
 In this case, select LockApp.exe.
-If this doesn’t give any warning, to double check, use Windows Defender Offline.
+If this doesn’t give any warning, to double-check, use Windows Defender Offline.
 This will make sure the virus cannot duplicate or anything else as the privileges are very low for any program there.

 How to disable LockApp.exe

 If you wish to stop LockApp.exe from running, you can simply rename the Microsoft.LockApp_cw5n1h2txyewy folder.
 Or you could modify the Registry to stop it from running as follows:

 Open Windows Registry and navigate to the following path: